 Thus a 25% cap on combustion of Municipal Solid Waste (MSW) is taken as a given.

 Waste diversion scenarios from the Scottish Government Waste Team are used to estimate proportions of all waste streams that might potentially be used to recover useful energy.
-Direct combustion of solid wastes (aka “incineration‟) and anaerobic digestion (AD) with biogas capture are the main energy from waste (EfW) technologies which were considered. via Sustainable Development Commission Scotland – Energy from Waste Potential in Scotland (2010) via Energy from Waste Potential in Scotland
+Direct combustion of solid wastes (aka “incineration‟) and anaerobic digestion (AD) with biogas capture are the main energy from waste (EfW) technologies that were considered. via Sustainable Development Commission Scotland – Energy from Waste Potential in Scotland (2010) via Energy from Waste Potential in Scotland

 Anaerobic Digestion Boom in Scotland as Food Waste Falls

-ADBA noted in 2015 that while amount of food thrown away in Scotland each year has fallen by 8% since 2009, less than half of Scotland’s household waste was sent to landfill in 2014 – the first time that figure has ever dipped below the 50% mark, and a sign that technology like AD can help reduce demand on landfill space.
+ADBA noted in 2015 that while the amount of food thrown away in Scotland each year has fallen by 8% since 2009, less than half of Scotland’s household waste was sent to landfill in 2014 – the first time that figure has ever dipped below the 50% mark, and a sign that technology like AD can help reduce demand on landfill space.

 Further, under the Waste (Scotland) Regulations 2012 more will become available to due increased numbers of household food waste collections.